Skip to main content

 Support to theatres in Denmark

 As a supplement to the three regional theatres, the Ministry of Culture supports a range of theatres in the largest cities in Denmark.
-As of 2023, 23 theatres receive public funding.
+As of 2024, 23 theatres receive public funding.

-Outside of the largest cities in Denmark, 27 district theatres (Egnsteatre) receives public funding.
+Outside of the largest cities in Denmark, 27 district theatres (Egnsteatre) receive public funding.
 Municipalities and professional theatres have entered into a four-year framework agreement that has been approved by the Danish Arts Foundation.
 The Ministry of Culture reimburses 50% of the municipal grant to the district theatre.
 The theatres are evaluated by the Danish Arts Foundation.

-Four touring theatres receive funding in the 2020–2024 agreement period
+Four touring theatres receive funding in the 2020–2024 agreement period.

-The Ministry of Culture funds Theatre Centre (Teatercentrum), which is a competence centre for the distribution and dissemination of theatre for young audiences.
-Theatre Centre arranges an annual theatre festival for children and young people.
+The Ministry of Culture funds the Theatre Centre (Teatercentrum), which is a competence centre for the distribution and dissemination of theatre for young audiences.
+The Theatre Centre arranges an annual theatre festival for children and young people.
 Each year, the location of the festival changes.

 Cultural activities relevant for young people on a municipal level